Maano Ditshupo

-Maano Ditshupo (born 20 January 1985) is a Motswana midfielder playing for Township Rollers in the Botswana Premier League.
+Maano Ditshupo (born 20 January 1985) is a Motswana footballer playing for Township Rollers in the Botswana Premier League.
 He is a full Botswana international, having made six appearances for the Zebras.

 Considered one of Botswana's best talents of all time, Ditshupo started playing football at a very young age and was part of a team called Elden Brothers which included players living in the same ward as him.
 He made his professional debut with Maun Terrors and later moved to Satmos.
 He played only one season for the Selibe-Phikwe giants before they loaned him to Northern Irish club Lisburn Distillery when he went to visit his sister in Northern Ireland.
 Upon returning to Botswana Ditshupo joined Botswana Premier League giants Extension Gunners and truly became a household name, winning one FA Cup and earning his first national team cap.

 During his stay at the Peleng club he greatly impressed Township Rollers, who signed him in 2012.
 With them he would win five Premier Leagues and one Mascom Top 8 Cup.
 Given the captain's armband in 2015, Ditshupo led Rollers to four successive league titles, a cup and a historic CAF Champions League group stage appearance.
 He is considered one of Rollers'greatest ever captains.